Dara2023-Git/Financial-Mathemathics/README.md

 \end{pmatrix}
 $$

-From this, we can construct the standard deviation matrix $ \sigma_P $:
+From this, we can construct the standard deviation matrix $\sigma_P$:

 $$
 \sigma_P =